The best-loved prefold cloth diapers

 Five month old twins.
 One twin is wider and fits size medium red edge.
 The other fits size small yellow edge.
 Age and weight charts are very rough estimates and fit has a lot of variation.

 20 pounds at 6 months old in size large brown edge.
 Look closely to see how the back is folded down to fit on a big, young baby.

 Can you skip Newborn Orange Edge and start with Yellow edge?
 Average newborns really do need newborn prefolds and newborn covers.
 The Newborn orange edge offers an economical alternative to newborn size fitted diapers and it's really nice to have diapers that fit in those early weeks.
-If you are on a tight budget, or expecting a 9.5 or 10 pound newborn, skip this and start with either size small yellow edge or size novice green edge.
-Novice green edge is the best choice when skipping newborn because it is a little bit lighter weight than the small yellow edge so it is easier to fold it down at first.
-Even so, it's great to have some orange edge on hand just in case baby is smaller than you expect and they make great doublers later on anyhow.
+If you are on a tight budget, or expecting a 9.5 or 10 pound newborn, skip this and start with either size Small yellow edge or size Novice light green edge.
+Novice light green edge is the best choice when skipping newborn because it is a little bit lighter weight than the Small yellow edge so it is easier to fold it down at first.
+Even so, it's great to have some orange edge on hand just in case baby is smaller than you expect and they make great night doublers when baby is older.
 So you'll use them plenty even if baby does turn out to be 10 pounds at birth!

 10 days old, 7.5 pounds

 7 pounds, 12 hours old.
 See more newborn baby pictures here.

 "Newborn prefold diapering perfection." - a customer talking about Newborn orange edge diapers, June 2007.
 This is still true today.